 The bumpkin trend started over in America, but it’s also become popular with British parents.
 To make one, you paint your baby’s bottom in orange paint to create a print.
 You can press your baby’s botty onto paper, pottery or canvas.
 You can also add a stem and a leaf and perhaps a little note to say this is ‘the cutest bumpkin in the patch’.

 I made one of these with my little boy.
 I painted his bum in suitable paint (to ensure it didn’t irritate his delicate skin) and then got a print of it to keep forever.
 If you decide to do this, you might need a hand getting your babe in the right position.
 Of course, after you’ve printed their bottom, you’ll need to wash the paint off.

-I think that a bumpkin is a unique keepsake and when it comes to Halloween activities for babies, this is certainly one to add to your list.
+I think that a bumpkin is an easy craft and you’re left with a unique keepsake.
+When it comes to Halloween activities for babies, this is certainly one to add to your list.

 Getting prints of your baby’s feet throughout their first year is a lovely way to document their growth.
 If you paint their foot in white paint, press it onto card and add googly eyes to the heel, you’ll have a Halloween ghost.
 This is a really simple and fun way of documenting your baby’s first Halloween.
 You can also decorate the house with Halloween graphics and a bunch of spooky feet.

 This craft isn’t just for babies either, it’s toddler approved as well!

 Sensory lead Halloween activities

 Babies love sensory play and it’s pretty easy to create a Halloween-themed sensory bag.
 You will need zip-locker bags to do this and some spooky contents.

 If you usually buy a pumpkin for the house, then why not put the pumpkin’s insides into a zip-locker bag for your baby to explore and feel.
 Alternatively, you could add some blue or green food colouring to some spaghetti and add that to a bag.